Research Projects

 Partner

-Active Fiber Systems GmbH, Ernst-Ruska-Ring 17, 07745 Jena
+Active Fiber Systems GmbH

-Hochschule Mittweida University of Applied Sciences, Technikumplatz 17, 09648 Mittweida
+Hochschule Mittweida University of Applied Sciences

 Siemens Energy Global GmbH & Co.
 KG